jmmuncie/TF_hESC/README.md

 # TF_hESC
-This repository contains two scripts used for traction force analysis of human embryonic stem cell colonies.
-The first is a Fiji macro script for large batch analysis of traction force microscopy data ('TF_batch-analysis.ijm').
-The second is a Matlab script for displaying the resulting traction force microscopy data ('TF_display.m').
+This repository contains scripts used for traction force analysis of human embryonic stem cell colonies.
+- 'TF_batch-analysis.ijm' is a Fiji macro script for large batch analysis of traction force microscopy data
+- 'TF_display.m' is a Matlab script for displaying the resulting traction force microscopy data
+- 'shCDH1_TF_analysis.m' is a Matlab script that was used to determine the number of TF values above a certain threshold for individual TF maps

 Requirements:
 --------------